 For organizations that need large amounts of storage paired with the email client, Scala Hosting delivers.
 Its Medium tier offers 150 GB of storage, while the Cloud tier allows the end user to select any amount of storage.

 Organizations can select among four different tiers, ranging from 10 email boxes per account to an unlimited number of email boxes, which are available in the Corporate tier.

-The Corporate tier starts at $9.95 per month.
+The Cloud tier starts at $14.95 per month.
 SMBs will pay quite a bit more, however, unless they’re willing to commit to a three-year contract.
 Scala Hosting does allow SMBs to adjust their account settings each month, ensuring they only pay for the services they’re actually using.

 Google Workspace — Best for Google-Centric Users

 With a Google Workspace account, businesses gain email hosting services, along with all of the other Google services they’re already using.
 For those SMBs that rely on Google apps regularly, adding email hosting through Workspace makes a lot of sense.